kubedb/docs/docs/guides/mongodb/reconfigure/replicaset.md

 		}
 	},
 	"ok" : 1,
-	"operationTime" : Timestamp(1598467113, 1),
 	"$clusterTime" : {
-		"clusterTime" : Timestamp(1598467113, 1),
+		"clusterTime" : Timestamp(1614669580, 1),
 		"signature" : {
-			"hash" : BinData(0,"jDOBwlqD1dG9mIKgTwX7K5NnJfs="),
+			"hash" : BinData(0,"u/xTAa4aW/8bsRvBYPffwQCeTF0="),
-			"keyId" : NumberLong("6865318254139670530")
+			"keyId" : NumberLong("6934943333319966722")
 		}
+	},
+	"operationTime" : Timestamp(1614669580, 1)
 }
-}
 ```

-As we can see from the configuration of running mongodb, the value of `maxIncomingConnections` has been changed from `20000` to `30000`.
-So the reconfiguration of the database using the data field is successful.
+As we can see from the configuration of ready mongodb, the value of `maxIncomingConnections` has been changed from `20000` to `30000`.
+So the reconfiguration of the database using the `inlineConfig` field is successful.

 ## Cleaning Up